Mortgage Overpayments: How They Save You Thousands

 Check your mortgage terms

-Review your mortgage offer or call your lender to confirm your annual overpayment allowance (usually 10% of the balance) and any ERCs that apply.
+Read your mortgage offer or call your lender to confirm your annual overpayment allowance, usually 10% of the balance, and any ERCs that would apply.

 - 02